pypyr/pypyr/README.rst

   import pypyr.log.logger

-  # use pypyr logger to ensure loglevel is set correctly and logs are formatted nicely
+  # use pypyr logger to ensure loglevel is set correctly and logs are formatted
-  # this gets a python logging.Logger type - so you can .warning, .error et.
+  # nicely. this gets a python logging.Logger type - so you can .warning,
+  # .error et.
   logger = pypyr.log.logger.get_logger(__name__)